benlund/roc/README.md

     ROC::Xxx.new(key, store, _initial_data_)

-To set the default store once all objects:
+To set the default store once for all objects:

     ROC::Base.storage = store